HomeDirectoriesTurning Clicks into Customers: Optimizing Directory Landing Pages

 Here’s where science meets art.
 A/B testing lets you move beyond guesswork and opinions to find out what actually works for your audience.
 But most businesses approach testing all wrong.

 First mistake: testing too many things at once.
 You change the headline, button colour, images, and form fields all in one go.
 Your conversions improve by 20%.
-Brilliant!
+Great.
 But which change drove the improvement?
 You’ve learned nothing useful.

 Start with high-impact elements.
 Your headline probably influences conversions more than your footer design.
 Your CTA button copy matters more than its corner radius.
 Focus your testing where it counts.